rafalp/Misago/dev-docs/plugins/hooks/create-thread-event-hook.md

 # `create_thread_event_hook`

-This hook wraps a standard Misago function used to create a `ThreadUpdate` object.
+This hook wraps a standard Misago function used to create a `ThreadEvent` object.

 ## Location